Toronto: Professional sports

 The city is represented in Canadian football by the CFL's Toronto Argonauts, which was founded in 1873.
 The club has won 19 Grey Cup Canadian championship titles, with the most recent victory in 2024.
 The club's home games are played at BMO Field.

 View of BMO Field from the grandstands.
 The CFL's Toronto Argonauts and MLS' Toronto FC play their home games at the outdoor stadium.

 Toronto is represented in soccer by the Toronto FC MLS team, who have won seven Canadian Championship titles, as well as the MLS Cup in 2017 and the Supporters' Shield for best regular season record, also in 2017.
 They share BMO Field with the Toronto Argonauts.
 Toronto has a high level of participation in soccer across the city at several smaller stadiums and fields.
 Toronto FC entered the league as an expansion team in 2007.
 AFC Toronto of the Northern Super League play at York Lions Stadium.

-The Toronto Rock is the city's National Lacrosse League team.
+The Toronto Rock is the city's nominal National Lacrosse League team.
 They won five National Lacrosse League Cup titles in seven years in the late 1990s and the first decade of the 21st century, appearing in an NLL-record five straight championship games from 1999 to 2003, and are first all-time in the number of Champion's Cups won.
 The Rock formerly shared the Scotiabank Arena with the Maple Leafs and the Raptors.
 However, the Toronto Rock moved to the nearby city of Hamilton while retaining its Toronto name.

 The Toronto Wolfpack became Canada's first professional rugby league team and the world's first transatlantic professional sports team when they began play in the Rugby Football League's League One competition in 2017.
 Due to COVID-19 restrictions on international travel the team withdrew from the Super League in 2020 with its future uncertain.
-The rugby club's ownership changed in 2021, now 'Team Wolfpack' will play in the newly formed North American Rugby League tournament.
+The rugby club's ownership changed in 2021, now 'Team Wolfpack', plays in the newly formed North American Rugby League tournament.

 Toronto is home to the Toronto Rush, a semi-professional ultimate team that competes in the American Ultimate Disc League (AUDL).
 Ultimate (disc), in Canada, has its beginning roots in Toronto, with 3300 players competing annually in the Toronto Ultimate Club (League).